scala/scala3/docs/docs/reference/enums/desugarEnums.md

 title: "Translation of Enums and ADTs"
 ---

-The compiler expands enum classes and cases to code that only uses Scala's other language features.
+The compiler expands enums and their cases to code that only uses Scala's other language features.
 As such, enums in Scala are convenient _syntactic sugar_, but they are not essential to understand Scala's core.